bltavares/actions/cljfmt/README.md

 ## Validations on Push

-This actions will check the formating of the project, using [cljfmt](https://github.com/weavejester/cljfmt).
+This actions will check the formatting of the project, using [cljfmt](https://github.com/weavejester/cljfmt).

-`cljfmt` plugin required to be installed on your project, as well as any variable needed to access all the dependencies of the project.

-Given that this plugin uses `lein cljfmt`, it might need extra environment variable and secrets, such as `AWS_ACCESS_KEY_ID` and `AWS_ACCESS_KEY_KEY`.

-If you'd rather not install the dependencies, and prefer to use an external tool instead of a plugin, check [zprint](../zprint).
+This action make use of `tool.deps` instead of `lein`, which provides global execution of `cljfmt` without needing to use the `lein` plugin.
+This way, you are able to format the project without providing access to any project dependencies.

+For configuration, this action will inspect the existence of the following files on the project, and pass them in to `cljfmt`:

+- `.cljfmt-alias.edn`: [:alias-map](https://github.com/weavejester/cljfmt#configuration) configuration declarations
+- `.cljfmt-indent.edn`: [:indents](https://github.com/weavejester/cljfmt#indentation-rules) configuration declarations

+Alternatively, there is [zprint](../zprint) action available.

 ## Fixes on Pull Request review